7/15/2020 – New adds: Power Inversion, Striking Balance (link), Nonbinary: Memoirs of Gender and Identity

 Message from the list owner: If this list seems to be growing very slowly (and occasionally shrinking), there’s a good reason.
-Some of the non-binary representation out there is either harmful or the author (usually someone who is not non-binary) simply gets it wrong.
+Unfortunately, much of the non-binary representation out there is either harmful or the author (most often someone who is not non-binary) simply gets it wrong.
 This is especially true when the non-binary main character is also pansexual/bisexual or lives in what could be considered from the outside to be a heterosexual relationship.
-Approximately 1/3 of the works suggested to me are unacceptable for one or more reasons and additional 25% are already on my lengthy rejects list.
+Approximately 1/2 of the works suggested to me are unacceptable for one or more reasons and additional 25% are already on my lengthy rejects list.
 All told and unfortunately, approximately 1/3 of the suggestions find their way onto the list.

 This list does not contain side-character, secondary (with a few noted exceptions) or token enby character works.
 Nor does it contain works with non-binary characters who see the “error” of their ways and decide to “fly straight.”
 These non-binary characters take the lead and stay there.

 The Enby Book List is divided into four parts

 - Fiction by non-binary identifying authors (#ownvoices works)

 - Fiction by other authors